syncfusion-content/xamarin-docs/Xamarin/Image-Editor/crop.md

 ### Selecting the cropping ratio programmatically

-Programmatically you can select the desired cropping ratio by specifying its corresponding index in the toolbar.
+Programmatically you can select the desired cropping ratio by specifying its corresponding index in the built-in cropping toolbar.

 The following code snippet will add the cropping preview on the image in square shape.